Amongst the many symptoms of multiple sclerosis, do you consider poor circulation to be one of the major players?

 Are you chained to your addiction to smoking?
 Drinking?
 Sugar?
 Drugs?
 Food?
 Prescription painkillers?
 Caffeine?
 Internet porn?
 Gambling?
 Sex?
 When you are chained by an addiction, it can ruin your life, devastate your family, destroy your relationships, derail your career, lower your grades, and make you physically ill.

 Do you want to break free from your addictions?
 Then you need to optimize your brain.
+The brain plays a central role in your vulnerability to addiction and your ability to recover.

 The circulation of blood can become impaired if the blood vessels become constricted or narrowed, Narrowed blood vessels will cause poor circulation with a number of symptoms indicating reduced blood circulation.